Amthieu/myvizzo/website/tmp/VIZZO_COPYWRITING_GUIDE.md

 ### Document Purpose

-This document serves as the authoritative source of truth for creating website copy for vizzo.shop.
+This document serves as the authoritative source of truth for creating website copy for myvizzo.com.
 Any AI agent or copywriter working on this project must internalize this information before generating any content.
 The goal is strategic, conversion-focused copy that feels human, premium, and trustworthy—not like typical AI-generated marketing content.

 ---